bitquery/grpc-code-samples/python-demo/README.md

 The `analyze_latency.py` script will:

-- Compare received timestamps against actual block times from Solana RPC
+- Fetch actual block creation times from Solana RPC
-- Calculate latency statistics (min, max, average, median, P95, P99)
+- Calculate latency for each slot (your timestamp - blockchain timestamp)
-- Show latency distribution across different time ranges
+- Show latency distribution (% within 100ms, 500ms, 1 second)
-- Report what percentage of messages arrived within the same second as the block time
+- Provide statistics: min, max, average, median, P95, P99

-**Note:** The latency flag currently only works with `dex_trades` stream type.
+**Note:** The latency flag currently works with `dex_trades` stream type, if you want to check `transactions` or `transfers` stream latency do changes in `config.yaml` file.

 ## Configuration